-I hadn't planned on making Carne Asada and grilled veggies for dinner.
-But I knew I wanted to cook dinner on the Big Green Egg.
-With a fresh bag of Jealous Devil Charcoal ready to fire up, It's off to the market to find a skirt steak for a sunny Sunday dinner.
+I don't often plan on making Carne Asada recipes and grilled veggies for dinner.
+But I do like cooking dinner on the Big Green Egg, and with a fresh bag of Jealous Devil Charcoal ready to fire up, It's off to the market to find a skirt steak for dinner.

 Today, I'm in the mood for intense flavor, robust seasoning, and high heat.
 A hard-working muscle from the animal’s core would do the trick.
-Carne Asada with Grilled Veggies on the Big Green Egg should hit the nail on the head.
+It's the perfect balance of flavors with a slightly chewy consistency.

 Back when I cooked this recipe we had two Safeway stores in Missoula, Montana.
 The Safeway stores have since closed and some local grocers took over the locations which are now called Missoula Fresh Market.
 Missoula Fresh Market is a wonderful place with many of the same or even better grocery offerings than its predecessor.